🔧 When There is No System, Everything Becomes a Follow-Up

 If your business still depends on:

-• You remembering what’s pending
+- You remembering what is pending

-• You chasing people for updates
+- You chasing people for updates

-• You answering the same questions every week…
+- You answering the same questions every week…

-…it’s not a people problem.
+…it is not a people problem.

-It’s a systems gap.
+It is a systems gap.

 Structure gave you clarity.